YuchenPersonal/YuchenPersonal.github.io/_posts/2022-02-17-how-to-write-good-code-tests.md

 ## Asset Tests

 Asset tests are widely used to make sure someone won't change an asset property to be invalid.
-A common case is to check some important properies are not blank.
+A common case is to check some important properties are not blank.